-Youth hunters under age 16, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
+Youth hunters 15 or younger, are required to possess hunter education certification, or a copy of a current or previous year's hunting license issued by another state in the field.
 See pages 17 and 23 for more information.

 MENTORED AND YOUTH WATERFOWL